 Many seniors that pick up weed look for alternatives to smoking, which is totally okay.
 Inhaling smoke into your lungs is not comfortable for everyone, especially if you have gone your whole life not smoking anything.

-Edibles and tinctures are an easy way to experience the effects of marijuana closer to your comfort zone.
+Edibles and tinctures are an easy way to experience the effects of cannabis closer to your comfort zone.
 It is easy to eat a cookie that tastes a little peculiar or put a few drops of tincture into your coffee and slip into a state of amusement and contentment.

-Today, most states have legalized medicinal marijuana and are on their way to legalizing it for recreational use.
+Today, most states have legalized medicinal cannabis and are on their way to legalizing it for recreational use.
 If you live in a state where it is legal, walk into a dispensary and begin your cannabis journey.

 If you feel uncomfortable walking into a dispensary, there are areas where weed delivery and CBD delivery are options.
 Companies such as Humble Root are a Sacramento weed delivery business that takes a lot of the work out of acquiring weed for you.
-They even offer a senior discount for weed to encourage older people to experience the enjoyable and therapeutic effects of marijuana.
+They even offer a senior discount for weed to encourage older people to experience the enjoyable and therapeutic effects of cannabis.

 The Devil’s Lettuce: Ancient Weed Myths Busted

-The lies surrounding marijuana have been perpetuated for decades.
+The lies surrounding cannabis have been perpetuated for decades.
 If you grew up during the war on drugs, it isn’t your fault you have a distorted view of weed.
 But let’s set the record straight and debunk these myths.

 ❌ Weed is Psychedelic